30-minute framework

 3

-Key Points
+Key points

-This structure has been proven in thousands of management relationships
+Proven in thousands of management relationships.

 30 minutes once a week is doable.
 The structure ensures you cover what matters without letting meetings drift.

-Prevents Surprises
+Prevents surprises

 Regular check-ins surface issues early.
 By the time performance reviews roll around, nothing should be a surprise.

-Skipping the check-in to "save time"
+Skipping the personal time to "save time"

 The first 10 minutes aren't wasted.
 They build the trust that makes everything else work.

-Using their agenda time to add work
+Using their work time to add work

 Not taking notes